pnnl/chemreasoner/README.md

 @inproceedings{sprueill2023MCR,
   title={ Monte Carlo Thought Search: Large Language Model Querying for Complex Scientific Reasoning in Catalyst Design}, author={Sprueill, Henry and Edwards, Carl and Sanyal, Sanyal and Olarte, Mariefel and Ji, Heng and Choudhury, Sutanay}
-  booktitle={ Findings of the Association for Computational Linguistics: EMNLP 2023}, year={2023}
+  booktitle={Findings of the Association for Computational Linguistics: EMNLP 2023}, year={2023}
 }
 ```